s-patompong/laravel-routes-html/README.md

 ## Features
 - See all routes in your Laravel application in a nicely formatted table with responsive layout.
 - Sort routes by domain, method, uri, name, action, and middleware.
-- Quickly filter to see only the routes that you want 🎉.
+- Quickly filter to see only the routes that you want. 🎉
-- Click on the GET|HEAD route to open it on a new tab (you need to specify the parameters if the route requires them. 😎).
+- Click on the GET|HEAD route to open it on a new tab.
+You need to specify the parameters if the route requires them. 😎

 ## Installation